checklist/checklist-support/docs/index.md

 ## How to Read
 You can follow the steps as shown in the menu to the left and read page by page or just to the section you are interested in.

+## Get Started

+Get started with a checklist to fit your needs by following our [Starting with Checklist](/start) guide.

 ## Question & Feedback
 We are always interested to hear from you.
 Whether we got something wrong, you have a question or you simply want to give us a high five.